Protect yourself from kidnapping with this self-defense training tips against kidnapping.

-Of course, not everyone enjoys getting out of their comfort zone, but if you’re going to stay alive while on the run your ability to convince others to help you is paramount.
-You can start practicing this today by asking small favors from strangers.
+Of course, not everyone enjoys getting out of their comfort zone, but if you’re going to stay alive while on the run, your ability to convince others to help you is paramount.
+You can start practicing this today by asking for small favors from strangers.

 You’ll quickly be amazed at what other people are willing to do for you.

 The Law of Reciprocity

 Also, as part of your social engineering, don’t forget to understand and practice the law of reciprocity.
 It’s one of the best ways to get people to assist you.

 The way the law of reciprocity works is that you do something for someone and they, in turn, feel indebted to do something for you.